Boise State Broncos men's basketball: NCAA Division I Tournament results

-The Broncos have appeared in nine NCAA Division I Tournaments, with a combined record of 0–9.
+The Broncos have appeared in ten NCAA Division I Tournaments, with a combined record of 0–10.
+They have the most NCAA tournament games played without a win (Iona had a win in the NCAA Tournament in 1980 before the NCAA stripped it away due to a violation, which means they are "0-15").
 Their first five bids came via conference tournament championships, the first four in the Big Sky.
 The bid to the First Four in 2013 was the first at-large bid in program history, and they received a second in 2015.
 BSU made their eighth appearance in 2022 and returned the following year.
+Boise State set a new program record with three consecutive NCAA tournament appearances in 2024.